R-mode oscillations and rocket effect in rotating superfluid neutron stars. I. Formalism: Perturbed hydrodynamical equations

 \section{Perturbed hydrodynamical equations}

-A non-vanishing mass creation rate influences the evolution of the various hydrodynamical.
-Indeed, the continuity equations (\ref{continuity}) as well as the Euler equations (\ref{Eul-proton}) depend on $\Gamma_n$.
+A non-vanishing mass creation rate influences the evolution of the various hydrodynamical quantities.
+Indeed, the continuity equation (\ref{continuity}) as well as the Euler equations (\ref{Eul-proton}) depend on $\Gamma_n$.
 Therefore, in the analysis of the various modes of oscillations of a neutron star one has to take into account effects related to this term.
 In the present paper we only discuss its effect on the evolution of the r-modes of a superfluid neutron star, although it would be equally interesting to study its effect on other pulsation modes.
-In the following analysis of the hydrodynamical equations we also include the mutual friction force and we follow very closely the recent analysis of the r-mode oscillations developed in Ref.~\cite{Saio} for normal fluid stars, and extended to superfluid stars in Ref.~\cite{Haskell:2009fz}.
+In the following analysis of the hydrodynamical equations we also include the mutual friction force and we follow very closely the recent analysis of the r-mode oscillations developed in Ref.~\cite{Saio} for normal fluid stars, and extended to superfluid stars in Refs.~\cite{Haskell:2009fz,Andersson:2008fg}.

-As in Ref.~\cite{Haskell:2009fz}, we study the linearized hydrodynamical equations for the perturbations around an equilibrium configuration of a neutron star rotating with constant angular velocity $\Omega$, the r-mode is purely axial to leading order in $\Omega$ and we work in the equilibrium hydrodynamical quantities. and we assume that the background configuration is such that the two fluids move with the same velocity, thus at equilibrium ${\bf w} =0$.
+As in Ref.~\cite{Haskell:2009fz}, we study the linearized hydrodynamical equations for the perturbations around an equilibrium configuration of a neutron star rotating with constant angular velocity $\Omega$, and we assume that the background configuration is such that the two fluids move with the same velocity, thus at equilibrium ${\bf w} =0$.

 It is useful to write the Euler equations for the perturbed quantities using as degrees of freedom (dof) the center of mass displacement and the relative displacements between the neutron fluid and the charged fluid.
 We define the comoving velocity as